EDUCATION FOR SUSTAINABILITY

 This initiative addresses core issues in Kiryat Menachem, a socio-economically weak neighborhood, with a mix of immigrants from Ethiopia and the former Soviet Union, alongside Israeli families, some of whom are attracted to the neighborhood because of the high standards set by the Reshit School.

-This project will be the first step in a process that will hopefully, within a few years lead to opportunities for employment as a result of local food growing, hospitality and catering initiatives.
+This project is the first step in a process that will hopefully, within a few years lead to opportunities for employment as a result of local food growing, hospitality and catering initiatives.